Bealby/Milestone-Project-2/README.md

   complicated.
-Overall the Website acheived this goal, however when it came to the functionality of the Map, the older genration found it difficult to navigate around, especially when trying to move around the Map and zoom in and out.
-Losing their way and not knowing how to go back to the start.
+Overall the Website acheived this goal, however when it came to the functionality of the Map, the older genration found it difficult to navigate around, especially when trying to move around the Map and zoom in and out and in doing so, losing their way and not knowing how to go back to the start.
 It would therefore be beneficial to add more features to the Map to help in the navigation.
   - One feature could be to add an icon that is displayed in the top right of